dkalesnikau/rsschool-cv/cv.md

 - Development of the synthesis of fire-resistant oils (2016-2017);
 - Development and manufacture of radiation measuring devices (2016-2018).

 I have several working websites, before I started learning in course RS School "JavaScript/Front-end.
+Stage 0".

-Stage 0" .
-For example, this website was written in notepad, 2009: [Chem.by](http://chem.by "Simple html site")
+For example, this website was written in notepad, 2009: [Chem.by](http://chem.by "Simple html site").

-And this - in Delphi 7, a few years ago: [Chemistry.by](http://chemistry.by "Simple d7 site")
+And this - in Delphi 7, a few years ago: [Chemistry.by](http://chemistry.by "Simple d7 site").

 ## Education, training and certificates
-- Chemistry & Biology Teacher University Diploma (2009)
+- Chemistry & Biology Teacher University Diploma (2009);
-- Software Engineering University Retraining Diploma (2012)
+- Software Engineering University Retraining Diploma (2012);
-- 4 certificates of honor (state award) for scientific and pedagogical activities in the field of energy saving
+- 4 certificates of honor (state award) for scientific and pedagogical activities in the field of energy saving;
-- 2 certificates for active participation in competitions of scientific and technical creativity
+- 2 certificates for active participation in competitions of scientific and technical creativity;
-- 5 certificates of advanced training in educational activities, teacher of the 1st category
+- 5 certificates of advanced training in educational activities, teacher of the 1st category;
-- Amateur radio license, 1st class
+- Amateur radio license, 1st class.

 ## Languages